alexbinary/SQLite.swiftly/design-notes.md

 Plus, the order of the columns in a table is not important, and although columns do have an order in the table, using column names is safer than using positions.

+## Table and columns descriptions

+The classes used to communicate the structure of tables and columns are called `TableDescription` and `ColumnDescription` and not just `Table` and `Column` to avoid confusing those object with actual tables and columns.

+If those object were actual tables and columns, one could expect methods like `Table.drop()`, and would be confused if they could not find those methods.

+Using names that communicate that those are just models helps prevent this.